OOPS ..... PLAQUES WITH ERRORS?

-Looks like someone from Laytonville, CA didn't have a dictionary or know how to
+Looks like someone from this Laytonville, CA club didn't know how to

-spell when they ordered these plaques from Chicago Metalcraft.
-Someone did catch
+spell Satan or Chauffeurs when they ordered these plaques from Chicago

-the error and they had their plaques remade.
+Metalcraft.
+After they received them and noticed the errors, they had their plaques remade.

 Could it be that this club from Southern California also